 Firms such as INS Global Consulting, thanks to their market knowledge, can simplify the task and help you save time when choosing the city in which to establish your company.
 Afterwards, this kind of firm can then also provide services for employee salary management.

-Evolution of the minimum wage
+Evolution of the minimum wage in China

 The growth experienced by the Chinese economy over the past few years has had a positive impact on salaries in general.
 From year to year, minimum wages are increasing.
 On that note, 15 provinces including Beijing and Shanghai have modified their minimum wage.
 This movement is intended to develop, and other less wealthy cities than those cited above are also preparing to increase their minimum salaries.